ssiccha/NormalizersOfPrimitiveGroups/README.md

 `NormalizersOfPrimitiveGroups` is a [GAP](https://www.gap-system.org/) package to compute normalizers of primitive groups.

+Note: Currently, the package can only be loaded using the master branch of GAP.

 You can use it as follows:

 1. Download `NormalizersOfPrimitiveGroups` and extract it into a GAP `pkg`